-The four-track design scheme adds two tracks for the tank to improve its passing ability on extremely harsh terrain.
+The four-track design scheme was intended to enhance the tank’s passing ability on extremely harsh terrain by adding two tracks.

-However, it was rejected because it would increase the weight by 5-6 tons, and the exposed chain drive at the bottom could easily get stuck in the rocks and mud and cause failure.
+However, it was rejected due to its potential to increase the weight by 5-6 tons, and the exposed chain drive at the bottom that could easily get stuck in rocks and mud, leading to failure.

 17. Steel hydraulic jet tanks

-The designer not only designed ordinary tank cannons and machine guns for the tank, but also designed an astonishing weapon – steel hydraulic jet.
+The designer didn’t just design typical tank cannons and machine guns.
+He also designed an astonishing weapon: a steel hydraulic jet.

-He set up a steel generator in the hull with iron oxide powder and aluminum powder composed of the aluminum hot agents.
+To make this possible, he installed a steel generator in the tank’s hull.
+This generator was loaded with iron oxide powder and aluminum powder, which combined to create the aluminum hot agents.

-Aluminum hot agent ignited before spraying a strong burning, iron oxide reduction into the molten state of molten iron, and then it sprayed out to destroy the target.
+When the aluminum hot agent ignited, it created a powerful burning effect.
+The iron oxide was reduced to a molten state of molten iron, and then sprayed out to destroy the target.

 18. Balloon bombs

 During World War II, Japan used balloons with 9,300 bombs to blow up the United States and Canada without leaving them.